andrasmarkus/DISSECT-CF-Fog-WebApp/dissect-cf-fog-server/README.md

 # DISSECT-CF-Fog-WebApp: Server

 This server is part of DISSECT-CF-Fog-WebApp.
-It is written in Node.js with Express.js and MySQL.
+It is written in Node.js with Express.js using Firabase as database and file storage.
 It uses the [DISSECT-CF-Fog java application](https://github.com/andrasmarkus/dissect-cf), which generates the configuration's result.

 ## Setup the server
-Basicly there are the required folders and files for running the server.
+Basicaly there are the required folders and files for running the server.
 The basic resource files are provided, and also the DISSET-CF-Fog java application too (from refactor branch with [a49f55e044](https://github.com/andrasmarkus/dissect-cf/commit/a49f55e044e9294ca84d871070a5b3ad1d9de7ce) commit - 26.09.2020) But in few points there are the required settings for the server:

 - Create/ modify **dissect-cf** folder for the java application directly into the *dissect-cf-fog-server* folder.
 The folder's name should be dissect-cf. You can download the app from [here](https://github.com/andrasmarkus/dissect-cf)
 - Create/modify **configurations** folder for configurations and for resources directly into the *dissect-cf-fog-server* folder.
 The folder's name should be configurations.